stablekernel/aqueduct/docs/docs/db/executing_queries.md

 The method `returningProperties` takes a closure with one argument - an instance of the type being queried.
 The closure must return a `List` of properties to be fetched.
 Here, both `user.id` and `user.name` are returned and this `Query<T>` will fetch a user's `id` and `name` properties only.
 (The SQL would be something like `SELECT id, name FROM _User`.)
 Note that the properties returned from this closure *are not* added to the list of default properties - the list is an exact set of properties to be returned.

 The way `returningProperties` is constructed is a little interesting.
-You may look at this code and expect the closure's return value to be something like `[1, "Bob"]` - a `List` with an `id` and a `name`.
-Instead, `ManagedObject<T>` and `Query<T>` work together to interpret the return value differently.
 The benefit of this approach is best explained by comparing it to another approach:

 ```dart
 var query = new Query<User>()